-- Wages that are deferred due to circumstances beyond the control of the employee are considered earned income when actually received; - Wages that are deferred at the employee's request or by mutual agreement with the employer are considered earned income when they would have been received had they not been deferred.
+- Wages that are deferred due to circumstances beyond the control of the employee are considered earned income when actually received. - Wages that are deferred at the employee's request or by mutual agreement with the employer are considered earned income when they would have been received had they not been deferred.

-200.09.05 VERFICATION OF WAGES
+200A.09.05 VERIFICATION OF WAGES

-Verification of wage amounts and frequency of receipt is required whenever an individual alleges he received wages, sick pay or temporary disability payments.
+Verification of wage amounts and frequency of receipt is required whenever an individual alleges that he/she received wages, sick pay or temporary disability payments.
 The burden of proof is on the client; however, the specialist must provide assistance if the client is unable to secure evidence of wages.